marekhadas1989/lampstackdocker/README.md

 [ ARM / x86 ] LAMP STACK docker-based environment.
 This setup has been designed to work on either ARM as well as on standard x86-32/64 based platform.
-Depends on selected platform package availability may vary due to internal operating system limitations, please refer to the description below.
+Depends on the selected platform package availability may vary due to internal operating system limitations, please refer to the description below.

 <h3>Utils available regardless of the selected platform out of the box<h3>
 <ul>